-Now, I’m not talking about homeless alcoholics that stray into the campground and onto your campsite.
-These drunks have homes – a tent or camper somewhere – they are just to ‘disoriented’ to find it.
+I’m not talking about weary party goers that stray into the campground and onto your campsite.
+These disoriented souls have a tent or camper somewhere – they are just too ‘tired and emotional’ to find it.
 As a result, they end up stumbling on to your site late at night.

 Nat was sure she could hear breathing under our annexe early one morning.
 I put her concerns down to a wheezy possum but after several elbows to the ribs I was forced to investigate.
 I peered through our mesh window and sure enough, there under the annexe, swayed a confused and weary looking visitor.
 Needless to say, it wasn’t a possum.

 Appearing completely lost, I asked if he needed a hand.
 Assuming he was in the right caravan park, I suggested he walk up the path to see if he could spot his camp site.
 He politely thanked me and wandered off.
 Presumably he found his camper.
 However I wouldn’t rule out that he slept it off under the slippery dip in the playground.

 This has nothing to do with any of your partner’s annoying habits.
 Instead, I’m talking about windy weather.
 Wind isn’t exclusive to camping – it’s windy when you are home too but the noises it creates there tend to be more familiar.
 A loose gate might creek or a branch scratches against the gutters.